juniormayhe/RedisDataTypesBenchmark/readme.md

 # RedisDataTypesBenchmark

-## Results for running all togheter
+## Results for running all datatypes tests

 In REDIS host, there are some peaks of CPU usage with an average of 64% while writing with Hash and Sets.